vijayrajpanchall/matic-docs/docs/home/new-to-polygon.md

 ## The Role of Polygon in the Web3 Ecosystem

-Polygon envisions a future where everyone can have self-sovereignty and privacy in an increasingly collaborative environment.
-For that, Polygon offers solutions that focus on Security, Scalability and Interoperability.
-Through an open and transparent perspective, Polygon aims to provide Innovation for all networks and communities.
+Polygon is committed to a future where individuals can maintain self-sovereignty and privacy in a highly collaborative environment.
+To achieve this vision, Polygon's solutions prioritize security, scalability, and interoperability.
+With an open and transparent approach, Polygon strives to drive innovation across all networks and communities."

 The technical challenge Polygon proposes to solve is to scale Ethereum, overcoming its limitations, such as high gas fees, poor user experience and slow transaction time.
 Adding to that, Polygon aims to tackle the issue of interoperability and interconnection between networks, enabling a novel Internet of Blockchains where all instances of the Web3 space can interact with each other in a seamless manner.